PrathamSharma-2811/ChatBot_Llama_Index_GenAi/README.md

-# Omaxe Chatbot Project
+##Chatbot Project

 ## Overview

-This project aims to create an intelligent chatbot for Omaxe Pvt Ltd, a leading real estate company.
-The chatbot is designed to assist users by providing accurate and relevant information about Omaxe's properties, services, and other inquiries.
+This project aims to create an intelligent chatbot for a client, a leading real estate company.
+The chatbot is designed to assist users by providing accurate and relevant information about client's properties, services, and other inquiries.
 It leverages advanced natural language processing (NLP) models to deliver smart, context-aware responses.

 ## Features

-- Answers queries about Omaxe's commercial and residential properties.
+- Answers queries about client's commercial and residential properties.
 - Provides information about the company's owner, Rohtas Goel.
 - Handles variations in question phrasing to retrieve accurate answers.
 - Offers a user-friendly interface for engaging with the chatbot.